Kiwari-Labs/kiwari-labs-contracts-sdk/README.md

 ### License

-This smart code of each service is licensed under the Apache-2.0 License.
-See the [LICENSE](LICENSE-APACHE-2.0.md) file for more details.
+The smart contract code for each service is licensed under the Apache-2.0 License.
+See the [LICENSE-APACHE](LICENSE-APACHE.md) file for more details.
-Interface for interacting with ERC20 standard licensed under the MIT License.
-See the [LICENSE](LICENSE-MIT.md) file for more details.
+The interface for interacting with the ERC20 standard is licensed under the MIT License.
+See the [LICENSE-MIT](LICENSE-MIT.md) file for more details.